 So how does the future senior facility accommodate their needs and desires?
 There are several factors that will affect when, where, and how the Boomers will live in their senior years.

-For our team at Marks, Thomas Architects, 2015 stood as another year of remarkable projects, informed by our clients, our collaborative problem-solving, and our vital respect for the history of our hometown of Baltimore.
+For our team at Marks Thomas, 2015 stood as another year of remarkable projects, informed by our clients, our collaborative problem-solving, and our vital respect for the history of our hometown of Baltimore.
 We explored new ways of visionary thinking through design, innovation, and community engagement.

 We have highlighted some examples of themes, ideas, and projects that impacted us in 2015 through a selection of our notable blog posts below.
 Thank you for allowing us to share our thoughts and world views with you.